protesilaos/my-website/_commentary/2022-09-11-dealing-with-depression.md

 with that.
 At some point I moved to the stand where the beers were placed.
 I was not familiar with the local brands though eager to grab a bottle at random and hope for a decent outcome.
-A person who shall be known as "MP" approached and offered advice: this one has a mellow after-taste, that is a local ale...
+A person who shall be known as "MO" approached and offered advice: this one has a mellow after-taste, that is a local ale...
 I picked one, issued my thanks, and moved towards the main room where I took a seat by myself.

 I was drinking my beer and basically staring at the walls.
-"MP" showed up some ten minutes later.
+"MO" showed up some ten minutes later.
 They asked for a seat, which I gladly offered and we started talking.
-Apart from the formulaic "where do you know our mutual acquaintance from", we talked about the interests of "MP".
+Apart from the formulaic "where do you know our mutual acquaintance from", we talked about the interests of "MO".
 For some reason people always talk to me about who they are and what they want to do...
 I am an attentive listener and can tag along without ever talking about myself.
-"MP" was working in the IT sector but had a background in a combination of anthropology and business.
+"MO" was working in the IT sector but had a background in a combination of anthropology and business.
 They told me about their ambition to travel the world and use their skills for the greater good.
 My role in this exchange was to probe for more information: I was genuinely curious!

-Up until that point, it did not even occur to me that "MP" approached me in particular for some ulterior reason other than talk about whatever intersection between anthropology and business---there were plenty of seats, after all, and lots of people to talk to.
+Up until that point, it did not even occur to me that "MO" approached me in particular for some ulterior reason other than talk about whatever intersection between anthropology and business---there were plenty of seats, after all, and lots of people to talk to.
 I was happy to find a person at an otherwise unfamiliar place who actually had something to say.
-In hindsight, "MP" was an all-round interesting person and had good looks as well.
+In hindsight, "MO" was an all-round interesting person and had good looks as well.
 Must have been about 10cm taller than me (I am 170cm), short blond hair parted down the middle, a strong jawline, and an athletic build.
 And yet all I could think about was the subject of our discussion and how I, too, would like to travel the world in pursuit of learning more about humanity.

-When "MP" invited me for a dance, I declined.
+When "MO" invited me for a dance, I declined.
 I was not ready to return to normal.
 I simply told them that I would wait at my seat and take it easy.
 In the past, this was the sort of situation where I would explain how "eccentric" I was.
 Rubbish!
 Though not this time: I was not faking it anymore.
 I spoke the truth as I recognised my fragility.
 It was not feasible to put pressure on myself.
-Maybe "MP" liked me and wanted to explore the possibilities?
+Maybe "MO" liked me and wanted to explore the possibilities?
 Or did they just want to dance because they got tired of talking?
 Who knows?
 Either way, I could not proceed.